An Ancient Ise Shrine Priestess Residence Described in the Tale of Genji

 Nonomiya (namely the palace to prepare the priestess to enter the Grand Shrine of Ise) used to be relocated whenever a new emperor ascended to the throne and the site of our shrine accommodated Princess Jinshi (fathered by Emperor Saga) in the early Heian period and successive priestesses.
 After the Saio system was abandoned amid the period of warfare involving Northern and Southern Courts (during the reign of Emperor Godaigo), these sanctuaries remained special shrines in which imperial rituals were performed, before gradually falling into decline amid intensifying turmoil.

-Under such circumstance, our shrine was considered particularly auspicious and respected by imperial members, including Emperors Gonara and Nakamikado, who gave the order, via the nearby Daikaku imperial temple, to protect it from collapse.
+Under such circumstance, our shrine was considered particularly auspicious and respected by imperial members, including best online casinos new zealand Emperors Gonara and Nakamikado, who gave the order, via the nearby Daikaku imperial temple, to protect it from collapse.

 The Black Torii and brushwood fences, retaining the time-honored aura of the Heian period, alongside renowned Noh vocals called ‘Nonomiya’, have consolidated the importance of our shrine, which attracts numerous visitors as the starting point of the Sagano walk.
 It also receives national veneration for enshrinement of deities fostering and protecting marriage-making and childbirth.

 Deity Nonomiya (Amaterasu or the Goddess of the Sun)

 |・Deity Shirafuku Inari (Protector of Childbirth and Business)|